 While tailored sentences and a focus on public safety is critical, the duration of incarceration needs to be warranted.
 This means that the prisoner is given sufficient time to deter their behavior, pay the retribution for the crime, and to be rehabilitated to rejoin society.
 This also means that the prisoners are not given unnecessarily long sentences.
 The last guideline the Task Force established was that all of their recommendations should be data and research-driven with improving public safety as the main goal.
 Speaking of data, check out this research-driven guide on choosing the best tactical pistol.

 It is important to note that the recommendations and policies suggested by the Task Force will require an initial investment.
 The goals are to save money and reduce prison populations in the long-term.
 To implement the necessary reforms and programs to achieve this, the current system will need an initial injection of funding and resources.
+You should also invest in a reliable gun safe.

 In the federal system, prison sentencing should be reserved for major offenses.
 Mandatory minimum sentences should be replaced with prison alternatives that focus on the individuals’ cases.
 Examples of these are probation and specialty court.
 The overarching goal is to reduce the prison population while furnishing more constructive aid to the minor offenders.